Companies following Software as a Service (SaaS) business models can face challenges regarding generating revenue and growth.

 According to research, it is cheaper to sell to an existing customer than it is to sell to a new one.
 An existing customer is more likely to spend money on a business they feel loyal to.

 60% of customers say they would purchase more frequently from their preferred business.
-On average, a customer will spend 67% more in their third year with a business when compared to their first year.

 By finding faithful customers, your business is able to spend less on acquisition and gain higher profits.
 It is also easier to upsell, as loyal customers are more likely to spend more with your business.